-SciBite today announced being named as a winner of the Queen’s Award for Enterprise in International Trade – the highest official UK awards for businesses.Read
+SciBite, the data first, semantic analytics software company, today announced being named as a winner of the Queen’s Award for Enterprise in Innovation – the highest official UK awards for businesses.Read

 Get in touch with us to find out how we can transform your data